mhassan1a/Gaussian-Centered-Cropping/README.md

 # Research and Development Project
 ## Title: The Effect of the Randomness Underlying Image Cropping in Contrastive Learning: A Comparative Study
-* Abstract—In the contemporary computer vision and deep learning landscape, contrastive learning (CL) stands out as one of the most important self-supervised learning (SSL) frameworks.
-CL offers the advantage of learning directly from unlabeled data by leveraging fundamental knowledge representation principles, thereby enabling the acquisition of meaningful representations that are transferable to downstream tasks.
-However, the success of CL methods is highly dependent on the effective use of robust image augmentation techniques, particularly random cropping.
-CL methods utilize random cropping to produce similar and semantically related views, termed positive pairs.
-By contrasting these views with one another, these methods aim to learn and capture representative features of the classes.
-However, random cropping can also introduce false positives, where views from different classes are incorrectly treated as positive pairs, leading to a significant degradation in performance.
-Consequently, the primary challenge associated with the stochastic generation of crops lies in striking a balance between introducing non-trivial positive pairs and minimizing the occurrence of false positives.
+* Abstract—In the contemporary landscape of computer vision and deep learning (DL), contrastive learning (CL) stands out as one of the most important self-supervised learning (SSL) frameworks.
+CL offers the advantage of learning directly from unlabeled data by leveraging fundamental knowledge representation principles, thereby enabling DL models to learn features that are transferable to downstream tasks.
+However, the success of CL methods is highly dependent on the effective use of robust image augmentation techniques, particularly image cropping.
+CL methods utilize randomized cropping (RC) to produce semantically related views (i.e. positive pairs) that serve as self-labels.
+However, RC can also introduce false positives, where views from different classes are incorrectly treated as positive pairs, significantly degrading performance.

-To tackle this challenge, this project proposes a novel ap-
-proach: a parameterized cropping method, Gaussian Centered Cropping (GCC), that facilitates hyper-tuning of the cropping process, thereby reducing the occurrence of false positives.
-The experimental results demonstrate that the proposed method outperforms traditional random cropping by 2.7, 6.7, 9.5, and 12.4 percentage points for crop sizes of 20%, 40%, 60%, and 80% respectively, at the same computational cost.
-In addition, an enhanced version of GCC, Multi-object Gaussian Centered Cropping (MGCC), is presented to handle images containing multiple objects, further reducing the likelihood of false positives.
+Consequently, the primary challenge associated with image cropping, in the context of CL, lies in striking a balance between introducing non-trivial positive pairs and minimizing the occurrence of false positives.
+To address this challenge, this project proposes a novel approach: A parameterized cropping method, Gaussian-Centered Cropping (GCC), that facilitates the fine-tuning of the cropping process to reduce the likelihood of false positives and improve the performance.
+The experimental results demonstrate that the proposed method outperforms Random Crop by 2.7, 6.7, 9.5, and 12.4 percentage points for crop sizes of 20\%, 40\%, 60\%, and 80\% respectively, at the same computational cost.
+In addition, an enhanced version of GCC, Multi-object Gaussian-Centered Cropping (MGCC), is presented to handle images containing multiple objects.
-Index Terms—Contrastive Learning, Random Cropping, Ran- domness, Data Augmentation, Parametric Random Cropping, Computer Vision.
 #
 This project has been submitted by `Mohamed Hassan` to the Department of Computer Science at Hochschule Bonn-Rhein-Sieg in partial fulfillment of the requirements for the degree of Master of Science in Autonomous Systems.